 The Merger.
-The merger, when consummated in accordance with the terms of the merger agreement, will constitute a "reorganization" within the meaning of Section 368(a) of the Internal Revenue Code, and, accordingly, neither Union nor Guaranty will recognize any taxable gain or loss as a result of the merger.
+The merger, when consummated in accordance with the terms of the merger agreement, will constitute a "reorganization" within the meaning of Section 368(a) of the Internal Revenue Code.

 The federal income tax consequences of the merger to a Guaranty shareholder generally will depend on whether the shareholder receives cash, Union common stock or a combination thereof in exchange for his or her shares of Guaranty common stock.